alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 		test1:

-			Input parameters that customers will need to pass when buying an OwnCloud system [domain (optional), ItsYou.Online organisation of people allowed to login, ItsYou.Online organisation of people allowed to administer] create AYS blueprint template with different combination for the needed params assert that the passed params are reflected correctly in the created ownclod try to login/administer with unauthuntechated user
+			Input parameters that customers will need to pass when buying an OwnCloud system [domain (optional), ItsYou.Online organization of people allowed to login, ItsYou.Online organization of people allowed to administer] create AYS blueprint template with different combination for the needed params assert that the passed params are reflected correctly in the created ownclod try to login/administer with not authenticated user
     		test2:
 			test Dynamic storage capacity
 		test3: